Kiran-KC-01/CyberPotholes/README.md

 # CyberPotholes - A Synthetic Labelled Pothole Depthmap Dataset
 This study proposes a novel approach in the exploration of automatically generating synthetic datasets to aid in pothole defect management for road maintenance using smart technologies of the 4th Industrial Revolution.
 Here, pothole defect templates (features of interest) are created in designated bounding boxes before program runtime, preventing the need for complex bounding box fitting operations during runtime.

+The dataset herein will be made public after the review process is finished.

 ## Primary Reference Data Collection
 The 3D modelled pothole templates used to build the dataset are based on real world potholes to ground the process, avoiding complete abstraction.
 Therefore, RGB images taken of potholes were selected from the following primary and secondary sources:
 1. A freely available Kaggle dataset, courtesy of [Sachin Patel](https://www.kaggle.com/datasets/sachinpatel21/pothole-image-dataset) (12 images).